ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_form/index.rst

 	{my_field_name}{/my_field_name}

 Display a custom field's data using the Fieldtype API's replace\_tag method.
-Useful for fieldtypes with complex data, such as a Matrix field.
+Useful for fieldtypes with complex data, such as a grid field.

 field:my\_field\_name
 ~~~~~~~~~~~~~~~~~~~~~